Safety Guidelines for Smooth Sailing Through Your Construction Project

-If you have children please let them know to expect us, and explain the safety rules to them.
+Children: If you have children please let them know to expect us and that they need to steer clear of

-If you have pets, please let us know if they are allowed outside and if not, where your pet ought to be during work hours.
+allowed outside and if not, where your pet ought to be during our work hours.

 Once the Project Starts

-We usually start work at 7:00 and end at 3:30.
-Please let us know if you need a different start time or have other time considerations.
+Start Time: We start work at 7:00 and end at 3:30.
+Please let us know if you have special

 General Safety While in the Work Area

-Depending on what is happening you might be required to wear a hard hat or other safety equipment.
+Depending on what is happening, you might be required to wear a hard hat.
+We can provide one!

 The dumpster is for construction debris.
 Other objects can be disposed of only with permission.